These lunch table conversations are intended to provide an opportunity for people to meet with

 important in facilitating teaching and learning.
 What specific classroom technologies have you used

 recently or thinking of using soon?
 What benefits or drawbacks have you found?
-What prevents you
+What prevents

-questions or ideas do you have for this topic?
+other questions or ideas do you have for this topic?

 Thank you to Dr. Agashi Nwogbaga (Wesley College) for organizing the lunch table discussions.
 If you have a suggestion for a future lunch table discussion, please send him an email.